Undergraduate Courses

 Equality and Diversity

 Candidates should feel free to disclose impairment at any time during the audition process if they have not done so on their application form.
-Disabled applicants who demonstrate talent and potential will be put forward to each stage of the audition process by the panel members who will not concern themselves with the implications the disability may have on subsequent training.
+Applicants with a disability who demonstrate talent and potential will be put forward to each stage of the audition process by the panel members who will not concern themselves with the implications the disability may have on subsequent training.
 The panel will be informed of any disclosed disability on a candidate’s application form unless the candidate has asked for the disability to be kept confidential.

 Course Overview click to

-The programme runs for 24 weeks, over Michaelmas and Hilary Term.
+The programme runs for 24 weeks, over the Michaelmas and Hilary Terms of Trinity College Dublin.
 It is devised into three eight week modules each of which culminates with an intensive week of rehearsals and project based work.

 • Classes run Monday to Friday with 7-8 hours contact time per day